-ATTENTION: At this time, we are not issuing any private event permits for the Summer of 2020.
-Our parks are open and we welcome patrons to visit and enjoy the outdoors as long as current CDC guidelines are followed.
+ATTENTION: Our parks are open and we welcome patrons to visit and enjoy the outdoors as long as current CDC guidelines are followed.
 Groups up to 50 people can congregate per CDC regulations in any given outdoor space.
 To reduce the spread of COVID-19, CDC recommends that people wear cloth face coverings in public settings when around people outside of their household, especially when other social distancing measures are difficult to maintain.

 Usage of areas in the park is on a first come, first served basis.
 You may gather in a park but you are not guaranteed any specific space or feature within the park.
 If a Park District program or a Park District sports affiliate organization with an Athletic Field/Court Permit or Special Event Permit is present, that organization has the right to exclusive use of their permitted area and may ask your group and others to exit the field/court or other permitted area.

 For more information on park rules click here